 What is Visual Thinking?

 Visual thinking is a collection of tools that allow you to collect, represent, link and organise thoughts to get a better idea of how they belong together.
 Mind mapping is one such tool.
-The most frequent structure is a central item surrounded by other items that split into more and more sub-items, similar to a branches in a tree.
+The most frequent structure is a central item surrounded by other items that split into more and more sub-items, similar to the branches in a tree.
 The depth of the structure is unlimited and each branch can contain as many sub-items and sub-sub-items as are necessary to represent a topic.
 The items are called nodes, with the central item called main node.

 Types of information to add